 Applicants must submit the following via mathjobs.org/jobs: cover letter, AMS cover sheet, current curriculum vitae, all undergraduate and graduate transcripts, statement of research agenda, teaching philosophy, and three letters of recommendation.
 Applicants are also required to submit a current curriculum vitae and cover letter through the Texas State University website, https://jobs.hr.txstate.edu/postings/35366.

-To ensure full consideration, all materials should arrive by Friday April 27th, 2018.
-However, we shall continue to accept applications until the positions are filled; we expect them to fill quickly.
+To ensure full consideration, the materials listed above should arrive at the required locations by October 20, 2021.
+However, we shall continue to accept applications until the position is filled.

 Texas State University will not discriminate against any person in employment or exclude any person from participating in or receiving the benefits of any of its activities or programs on any basis prohibited by law, including race, color, age, national origin, religion, sex, disability, veterans’ status, or on the basis of sexual orientation.
 Equal employment opportunities shall include: personnel transaction of recruitment, employment, training, upgrading, promotion, demotion, termination, and salary.
 Texas State is committed to increasing the diversity of its faculty and senior administrative positions.
 Texas State University is a member of The Texas State University System.
 Texas State University is an EOE.

 The Department of Mathematics at Texas State University anticipates hiring for one or more lecturer positions to begin Fall 2021.
 The successful applicant will be expected to teach four courses each semester.
 At least a Master’s degree in Mathematics or Mathematics Education or a closely related field is required; however, a Ph.D. in Mathematics or Mathematics Education is preferred.
 Candidates whose degree is in a closely related field must meet SACS accreditation standards to teach in a mathematics department.